nika mcp serves the read-only oracle over stdio — the in-binary MCP

 the permits boundary and the trace file live.

-There is no HTTP flag today (stdio only), no write tool, and no way to make
+front first.
+Either transport, there is no write tool and no way to make

 the oracle execute anything.
 That is the design, not a gap: generation and